JamesBollinger/MultiGen-Game/README.md

 But it got me thinking as to whether we should rename the Character.java class.

-###Programs Developed so Far
+###Programs Developed so Far (these programs work!)
 *   ActionListenerDemo/GraphicsTest.java -- Produces a grid of random-colored tiles, and clicking transfers a tile's color to a different tile.
 *   ActionListenerDemo/GraphicsLines.java -- Produces a grid of random-colored tiles, and clicking refreshes the coloring.
-*   TurnBasedSystem.java (reborn from "TmpGraphics") -- manages moving a unit around the map.
+*   ./TurnBasedSystem.java (reborn from "TmpGraphics") -- manages moving a unit around the map.
 (Keeps tack of player phase & enemy phase).

 ###Map Codes
 0 = Ocean